booch/presentations/Ruby_Preserves/slides.md

 * I've been interested in writing an ORM for a while
 * My colleague Amos King (@adkron) often tells people to write their own ORM
-* Maybe I can learn enough to write the ideal Data Mapper ORM
+* Maybe I can learn enough to write my ideal ORM someday
-    * Preserves is the "one to throw away"
+    * They say to write something good, "write one to throw away"
+        * Make mistakes, learn from them
+        * Have a better architecture / design the 2nd try

 ---

 Why?
 ====

+Trying to answer:

+* How simple can we make an ORM?
+* What is the **essence** of an ORM?

+???

+* ORMs are really complex
+    * But do they have to be?
-* See how simple can we make an ORM that is still useful
+* How simple can we make an ORM?
+* What is the **essence** of an ORM?

 ---